Compared: Deer Rifles in the Field

 The Weatherby Vanguard SUB-MOA is, as the name implies, a super-accurate version of their Vanguard rifle.
 The Weatherby Vanguard SUB-MOA is available in Matte blue finish with a tan composite stock or with a stainless steel barreled action in a black composite stock.
 Ours is the latter version.
 It wears a Simmons Master Series Pro Hunter 3-10x44mm scope and has a 24" barrel sans iron sights.

-The Weatherby Vanguard SUB-MOA is a big rifle, similar in size, weight, and handling qualities to the Weatherby Mark V Deluxe and Vanguard Deluxe.
+The Vanguard Stainless/Synthetic is a big rifle, similar in size, weight, and handling qualities to the Weatherby Mark V Deluxe and Vanguard Deluxe.
 It weighs about 7.75 pounds empty (9 pounds with a scope) and measures 44.5" in overall length, but it is so well balanced that it feels smaller.
 Magazine capacity is five .270 Win. cartridges.
 The operation of its standard two lug bolt requires a 90 degree rotation and is not quite as fast as the Mark V, but it is very good.
 The SUB-MOA's weight and flattened forend bottom make it very good for use on stand and when shooting over a rest.
 As a long range deer rifle it would be hard to beat.

-The composite stock is of typical Weatherby style.
+The synthetic stock is of typical Weatherby style.
 The pistol grip's slender wrist and the forearm's three dimension taper contribute to the rifle's excellent feel.
 The bolt knob is easy to grasp and equally easy on the hand when operated.
 The Vanguard's two position safety locks the bolt closed in the "safe" position, to prevent inadvertent opening of the action in the field.
 It is positive and easy to release, but not as quiet as the Mark V safety when the time comes to shoot.
-The SUB-MOA is a better still hunting rifle than its size and weight might indicate.
+The Vanguard Stainless/Synthetic is a better still hunting rifle than its size and weight might indicate.

 The super accurate Vanguard is not, however, well adapted to the role of "ready rifle" in a vehicle.
 Its substantial stock, long action and long barrel simply make it too cumbersome in that role.

-Winchester Model 70 Classic Featherweight, 6.5x55 SE
+Winchester Model 70 Featherweight

-A long handle for one of the most famous bolt action hunting rifles of all time.
+The Model 70 Featherweight is one of the most famous bolt action hunting rifles of all time.
 In the field it quickly becomes apparent that the Model 70 Featherweight earned its enviable reputation.

-Its moderate weight (about 8 pounds with scope), 22" barrel, and between the hands balance allow it to handle about as well as a bolt action rifle can.
+Its moderate weight (about 8 pounds with scope), 22" barrel and between the hands balance allow it to handle about as well as a bolt action rifle can.
 Its well proportioned, classic style, pistol grip stock with slender schnable forend feels good and is easy to shoulder.
 The Model 70's quality and workmanship are good.

-The Model 70 is built on a conventional Mauser pattern bolt action with two front locking lugs and a 90 degree bolt lift.
+The Model 70 is built on a conventional Mauser pattern bolt action with two front locking lugs and a 90-degree bolt lift.
 The knurled ring around the Model 70's bolt knob does not abrade the hand when the bolt is operated swiftly.

-The large opening in the Model 70's receiver when the bolt is drawn back makes loading cartridges into the magazine easy, and the hinged magazine floorplate makes unloading at the end of the day a snap.
+The large opening in the Model 70's receiver when the bolt is drawn back makes loading cartridges into the magazine easy and the hinged magazine floorplate makes unloading at the end of the day a snap.
 The controlled feed and fixed extractor also contribute to convenient unloading, as the bolt can be opened gently and the chambered cartridge deposited neatly to hand.
 The three position wing safety allows extra safe unloading.
 We are in and out of vehicles a lot, having to load and unload rifles, so these features are particularly noticeable.

 The standard .24 and .25 caliber deer cartridges (such as the .243 Win. and .257 Roberts) can be used in rifles weighing about 1/2 pound less than the Model 70 Featherweight, while the magnums deserve a heavier rifle with a longer barrel.
-But the Featherweight is about as good as bolt action hunting rifles get for cartridges ranging from the .25-06 to the .30-06.
+However, the Featherweight is about as good as bolt action hunting rifles get for cartridges ranging from the .25-06 to the .30-06.
 Because of its many positive features and refinements, it remains the epitome of "the rifleman's rifle."
 Final score: B (Good).

 This pre-'64 version of the all-time most popular deer hunting rifle wears a Leupold M8-2.5x IER "scout" scope mounted just forward of the receiver.
 This arrangement seems to me to be the best way to scope a top eject lever action Model 94, and it works fine.
 Newer "angle-eject" Model 94 lever actions can wear their scopes in the preferred location on top of the receiver.

-As a standard Model 94 carbine (20" barrel), this rifle is the forerunner of the last generation of Model 94 angle-eject rifles, and you would have to look closely to tell the difference.
+As a standard Model 94 carbine (20" barrel), this rifle is the forerunner of the last generation of Model 94 angle-eject rifles and you would have to look closely to tell the difference.
 The straight grip walnut stock, full length tubular magazine, and outstanding balance and handling qualities are the same.
 The quality and workmanship of this pre-'64 are very good.

 The .30-30 Winchester cartridge is one of the greatest deer rounds ever designed, a near perfect balance of power and recoil.
-Model 94's are also found in .25-35, .32 Winchester Special, and .38-55, good deer cartridges in their own right.
+Model 94's are also found in .25-35, .32 Winchester Special and .38-55, good deer cartridges in their own right.

-The Marlin and the Winchester feel different in use, primarily due to the Marlin's extra weight, pistol grip stock, and thicker forearm.
+The Marlin and the Winchester feel different in use, primarily due to the Marlin's extra weight, pistol grip stock and thicker forearm.
 The Marlin 336 is one of the world's best handling rifles, particularly on running game, but to me the Winchester 94 is the best.
 The difference is not great, but it is there.
 The mechanical operation and follow-up shot speed of the two actions is similar; both are traditional lever action rifles and much faster to cycle than any bolt action.

 Pre-'64 Model 94's rely on the hammer's safety notch to prevent an accidental discharge when carried with the chamber loaded.
 The latest versions of the angle-eject Model 94 have an unobtrusive sliding tang safety in addition to a hammer safety notch.
 We judged this more convenient (but not as strong) as the Marlin's crossbolt hammer block safety.

-When actually hunting with any Model 94 I rely on the hammer's safety notch, leaving the tang safety (if present) in the "fire" position.
+When actually hunting with any Model 94, we rely on the hammer's safety notch, leaving the tang safety (if present) in the "fire" position.
 The hammer can be cocked in utter silence if the operator knows how, a minor advantage over all of the bolt action rifles.
+Loading and unloading are accomplished in the same manner with either a Marlin or a Winchester and magazine capacity is the same (6 rounds).

 In summation, we rated the Model 94 Winchester functionally about a push with the blued steel versions of the Marlin 336, although the slightly slimmer Winchester with its walnut stock and better metal polish is the more attractive rifle.
 Final score: A- (Excellent).